Saturday, January 27, 2024

 Clay Chickens: A Fun and Creative Pinch Pot Project for Young Artists

 Students will learn the basics of working with clay by creating whimsical pinch pot chickens.
 This lesson plan is designed for all students just depends on the detail and information you want them to learn in this hands-on lesson.
+We have a guest artist coming to our school in the spring and I wanted to introduce her book and talk about her style of art.
+This was a great way to let them learn about Mavis Stevens and her book Last Chance Trailer Park.
+We created clay chickens that could be Lucy's friends from the book.
 I like to introduce them to fundamental ceramic techniques and foster their creativity through the lesson and the vocabulary.

 National Visual Arts Standards: